DanEdens/DansHammerSpoon/README.md

 Several improvements have been made to the codebase:

+1. **Logger Initialization and Singleton Pattern Fixes** - Resolved issues with multiple logger instances
+   - Centralized logger initialization in init.lua with global AppLogger
+   - Updated modules to use the shared global logger
+   - Improved HyperLogger module with better namespace defaults
+   - Created diagnostic tools to identify and resolve logger issues
+   - Fixed potential memory leaks from excessive logger creation
+   - See [logger_fixes.md](logger_fixes.md) for complete details

-1. **Enhanced HyperLogger with $EDITOR Integration** - Improved clickable log links to work with any editor
+2. **Enhanced HyperLogger with $EDITOR Integration** - Improved clickable log links to work with any editor
    - Now uses the $EDITOR environment variable to determine which editor to use
    - Supports common editors including Vim, Emacs, VS Code, Cursor, Nano, and Sublime Text
    - Automatically resolves editor paths using `which` command